systemd/systemd/docs/CGROUP_DELEGATION.md

 have to assume that the cgroup delegated to your service is now an *inner* cgroup, which means that it may not directly contain any processes.
-Hence, if your service has any of these four settings set, you must be prepared that a `.control/` subcgroup might appear, managed by the service manager.
+Hence, if your service has any of these four settings set, you must be prepared that a `.control/` subcgroup might appear, managed by the service manager (that includes provisioning of their resource consumption or transitional overcommit).
 This also means that your service code should have moved itself further down the cgroup tree by the time it notifies the service manager about start-up readiness, so that the service's main cgroup is definitely an inner node by the time the service manager might start `ExecStartPost=`.)

 ## Three Scenarios